 On a consolidated basis, we have not yet generated enough revenue to date to achieve break-even or positive cash flow, and we expect to continue to incur significant research and development and other expenses.
-Our net losses and comprehensive losses were \$49.1 million and \$52.6 million for the years ended December 31, 2022 and 2021, respectively.
-As of December 31, 2022, we had total stockholders' deficit of \$1.4 million, an accumulated deficit of \$266.9 million, an accumulated other comprehensive loss of \$680,000 and cash of \$5.5 million.
+Our net comprehensive losses were \$41.9 million and \$49.1 million for the years ended December 31, 2023 and 2022, respectively.
+As of December 31, 2023, we had total stockholders' equity of \$4.9 million, an accumulated deficit of \$308.2 million, an accumulated other comprehensive loss of \$652,000 and cash of \$6.5 million.
 We expect to continue to incur losses and experience increased expenditures for the foreseeable future as we expand our product development activities, seek necessary approvals for our product candidates, conduct species-specific formulation studies for our non-prescription products, establish active pharmaceutical ingredient ("API") manufacturing capabilities and begin additional commercialization activities.